roger-that-dev/yo-cordapp/README.md

 You should now have three Corda nodes running on your machine serving the Yo!
 CorDapp.

-Six windows will open in the terminal, two for each one with one being the node shell and the other being the web server.
+Five windows will open in the terminal.
+One for each node's node shell, plus webservers for Party A and Party B.

 ## Interacting with the CorDapp via HTTP